 Maybe you have dreamed of getting a puppy for years.
 Perhaps you have a specific breed in mind, or you want to adopt a pup from the animal shelter.
 Either way, getting a puppy is a life changer.
-Puppies are the absolute best while sometimes something being the absolute worst, but either way, unless you are heartless, you won’t regret it.
+Puppies are the absolute best while sometimes being the absolute worst, but you won’t regret it.

 I purchased my pup from a local breeder of Huskies whose house dogs (German Shepherd & Australian Shepherd) had an unexpected litter of puppies after filling out a dozen applications to adopt.
 I was denied for basically living in an apartment despite showing that I had a dog walker, a training class, and a schedule in mind.
 Go figure.
 Whether you decide to adopt or shop, there are a couple of things one must know before and after bringing home Fido.